jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people's lives more secure?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
-Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps that customers control, and the ability to still make a living during a disaster.
+Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance and banking apps that customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
 That's the hidden truth of today's society.
 No technical development is needed.
 No great research is waiting to be unlocked.
-Billions of dollars worth of free software are waiting to give the middle-class society's levers of power once again.
+Billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.
 Two-way radio's for everyone!

-The middle class will transform almost overnight.
-That's how much-untapped potential you have.
+Once, the middle class disregards Left/Politics, and uses modern technology to custom make our own tools, Main will transform almost overnight.
+That's how much-untapped potential we all have.

 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.

 Big Business or Big Government took nearly a decade to make it.
 A delay that ravaged our culture with a horrendous drug epidemic.

-But with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrow and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)
+But with free and open-source software, the public could have banded together and built a secure and straightforward prescription database that would have prevented the turmoil, sorrow and needless waste of [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

+And that's just one custom made tool.
 With today's electronics and software, we don't need to depend on Big Government or Big Business.
-Main Street doesn't have to give the levers of power to middlemen.
+Main Street doesn't have to give the levers of power to selfish middlemen.

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.

 Techvolution will give it to you, me, and everyone else on Main Street.
+All we have to do is solve our everyday problems by custom making our own tools, and then never giving the levers of power to anyone else ever again.

 ![Health-Care Cleaners](https://techvolution.io/content/images/2020/04/healthcare-cleaners.jpg)
 I'm going to guess these aren't bureaucrats or managers.
 Photo by [Tedward Quinn](https://unsplash.com/photos/o_ez64ErEbQ)